How does singing together work now?

 Does SongSquad perform?

 We get invited to appear at various events and happenings around town … and look forward to this again in post-pandemic times.
 Past events have included Mayor’s Lunch for Indy Parks, Spirit & Place’s Civic Saturday events, Indy Parks Pack the Parks event, Earth Day Festival, Indy Festival of Faiths, March for Our Lives, and more.
 Our vibe is always about participation, so our goal is to get EVERYONE singing with us as much as possible!

 - Multi-Week Sessions:

 - How do I pay?
 Make payment to paypal.me/songsquadindy by the second class session.
 Payment plans available.

 - How are my fees used?
-SongSquad expenses include guest artist feest, t-shirts, website maintenance, purchase of music and songbooks (for song leaders), social media ads and print materials, and song/repertoire collection activities such as attendance at Village Fire and other choral conferences.
+SongSquad expenses include guest artist feest, t-shirts, website maintenance, purchase of music and songbooks (for song leaders), social media ads and print materials, and song/repertoire collection activities such as attendance at Village Fire and other choral conferences, and relationship development in various communities.
 Beyond these customary items, SongSquad is making these additional financial commitments for the coming year:

 - SongSquad supports the Indy Justice Choir.

 - 10% of SongSquad income will support marginalized artists in the Indianapolis area.
 This may be direct artist support or sponsorship of events.
 Please direct inquiries or suggestions to firstname.lastname@example.org.

-- SongSquad is co-commissioning new music.
-For example, SongSquad is part of the Trans Chorus of LA Rainbow Trans Ally Consortium that commissioned a new work by composer Michael Bussewitz-Quarm.
+- SongSquad hopes to co-commission new music.
+For example, SongSquad was part of the Trans Chorus of LA Rainbow Trans Ally Consortium that commissioned a new work by composer Michael Bussewitz-Quarm.
 The work will be voiced in multiple ways, including a SongSquad-style version.
 This is a great way for us to make a meaningful contribution to the larger community-based singing world.

-- Both co-leaders will receive modest stipends for their time; they’ve been doing the work without compensation for 3.5 years and both invest significant time.
+- Co-leaders will receive modest stipends for their time; they’ve been doing the work largely without compensation and both invest significant time.